Umoxfo/CrossLite/Readme.md

     }
 }
 ```
 Notice how the Foreign key relation properties are marked as Virtual.
 In order for the Entity Translator to be able to understand how to properly design its virtual table, these foreign key properties need to be marked virtual.
-If you do not wish to use CodeFirst Foreign Key support, simply exlude those virtual properties!
+If you do not wish to use CodeFirst Foreign Key support, simply exclude those virtual properties!